Adi5885/aditya-portfolio/README.md

 ### Step 1: Add Your Profile Photo
 1. Save your LinkedIn profile photo as `profile.jpg`
-2. Put it in the `aditya-portfolio-final` folder (same folder as index.html)
+2. Put it in the `aditya-portfolio` folder (same folder as index.html)
 3. The image should be square (recommended: 800x800px)

 ### Step 2: Add Your Resume PDF